ni/measurement-plugin-python/docs/README.md

 ## Examples

-The list of python measurement example projects.
+`measurement-services-python\examples` contains the below list of python measurement example projects:

 1. **Sample measurement**: Sample Measurement is a simple python-based example that has configurations defined for all supported data types.
 The measurement logic simply assigns the configuration values to respective output values.
 2. **DC Measurements**: Simple python measurement example that interacts with DCPower 4145 Instrument.